Why are your gift baskets not selling? Here’s eight reasons you’re still not making money, reasons you can fix to turn

 Changes include better buying practices, a more-focused state of mind, and steady promotions.
 With that, you’ll notice sales arriving slowly and then at a fast pace if you plant seeds now.

-Here are biggest shortcomings for you to change.
+Here are the biggest shortcomings you can change.

 Not going after bigger accounts

-Get out of your comfort zone and start promoting to big budget firms.
+Get out of your comfort zone and start promoting to firms with big budgets.

 Satisfying everyone except you